 On his 110th birthday week, we’ve chosen five philosophy and psychoanalysis books that inspired the transgressive painter

-On what would be the 110th anniversary of his birth, we’ve chosen five of Bacon’s favourite philosophy and psychoanalysis books.
+On the release of Francis Bacon: Painting, Philosophy, Psychoanalysis, a series of philosophical essays that analyse Bacon’s work, and what would be the 110th anniversary of his birth, we’ve chosen five of Bacon’s favourite philosophy and psychoanalysis books.

 FRIEDRICH NIETZSCHE’S BEYOND GOOD AND EVIL